Your Cat and the Law

 Council Officers are equipped with microchip scanners which are used to scan a lost or found animal.

-More information on laws relating to microchipping visit Dog and Cat Management Board.
+More information on laws relating to microchipping can be found by visiting Dog and Cat Management Board.

-For more information on the new laws relating to desexing cats visit Dog and Cat Management Board.
+For more information relating to desexing cats or exemptions visit Dog and Cat Management Board.

-If a breeder intends to sell a cat, they must register as a breeder on Dogs and Cats Online.
+- If a breeder intends to sell a cat (or dog) they have bread, they must register as a breeder on Dogs and Cats Online.

 Council do not offer cat traps for hire.